dotCLL/FourWeeksOfCode/README.md

 > Don't overthink it.
 Take a step back, analyse and then attack it again.

-## Day 6: Putting it to work to create a Photoshop script.
+## Day 6: (JavaScript)Putting it to work to create a Photoshop script.

 > Photoshop can take scripts to automate otherwise menial tasks.